-All That Glitters 2021 has arrived on BBC Two - here are the contestants taking part and results so far.
+All That Glitters 2021 has concluded on BBC Two – here are the contestants, winner and full results recap.

 All That Glitters is the new talent show competition which is on the search for Britain’s most brilliant jeweller.